deanstein/CinderellaCityProject/project-details.md

 ![](./Screenshots/Guide-14.PNG)

+### Terrain

+Since the anchor FBX files by themselves combined are just floating in space, I needed to have some terrain for them.
+I did attempt to add the site FBX files from the original project, but they were big and unwieldy.
+Instead I added a few Unreal stock shape actors, with stock materials.
+First is the ground, which is just a single flat plane.
+Then I added some cubes (which can actually be shaped to non-cubic prisms) to make some overhangs so that you can stand outside the upper floor entrances; in the original project these areas be part of other mall assets and not the anchor.
+Lastly, I added four more very large cubes around the outside of the ground to make walls so the player can't walk off the world.

 ## Lighting Implementation

 The above issues with materials and textures were nothing compared to trying to resolve the lighting.
 As I would come to find out, lighting in Unreal is a pretty complex web of options that can drastically change the look of a level.
 I also found that, unfortunately, a lot of these options did not do what I expected of them from countless docs, tutorials and help posts.